 You don’t have to worry about all the little highlights and shadows yet, just concertrate on seeing the “bigger shape” in the image.

 Next up is finalizing the image.
-We added in her shirt, then started going in and adding all the little highlights and shadows, making the illustration come to life.
+I added in her shirt, then started going in and adding all the little highlights and shadows, making the illustration come to life.
 While it’s important to note that you do not *have* to add the details of shadows and highlights when blocking, it does make the image less flat, adding needed dimensions to the final piece.

 AND, VOILÀ!